iPhone X Battery Case By Mophie Possibly Leaked Ahead Of Product Release

 With the release of the new Apple iPhone X, many owners of the device have been waiting for a way to get that extra boost in battery power.
 With previous models, the Mophie company has released battery cases that attach to the smartphone and give extra power.
 While there had not been such a case released for the iPhone X, it appears a new product listing has leaked that promises there will be soon.

 On Thursday, the 9 to 5 Mac website brought the news of the leaked product listing from AT&T. It shows off the latest battery case from Mophie known as the “Juice Pack Air” for iPhone X. The listing says the case costs $90, a fair price for a second battery and case.
-In addition, the latest battery case is said to be “out of stock” but that at least appears to be promising news that there will be a case coming.
+In addition, the latest battery case is said to be “out of stock,” but that at least appears to be promising news that there will be a case coming.

-It’s said that this will the first ever Qi-certified wireless charging case for the iPhone X. That means owners can charge the case and the iPhone at once using a charging pad.
+It’s said that this will be the first Qi-certified wireless charging case for the iPhone X. That means owners can charge the case and the iPhone at once using a charging pad.
 The anticipated 1,720 mAh battery provides up to nine additional hours of talk time for the iPhone X. It’s also being made in at least blue and red, but it’s unknown if there will be other color choices for the case available upon release or in the future.

 Mophie nearing launch of new Qi-certified Juice Pack Air charging case for iPhone X https://t.co/nyd1PbkLg4 by @ChanceHMiller pic.twitter.com/SvruhnVRzl